hurchalla/factoring/README.md

 ![Alt text](images/cycle5.jpg?raw=true "Greek rho symbol")

 P-Rho is a high performance, easy to use factoring and primality checking C++ library (header-only) for up to 128 bit integer types.
-At the time of this writing, it should provide the fastest factoring routine available for arbitrary 64 bit integer values (for best performance just make sure you define the standard C++ macro NDEBUG).
+At the time of this writing, it should provide the fastest factoring routine available for 64 bit integer types like uint64_t or int64_t, when using arbitrary input values (for best performance just make sure you define the standard C++ macro NDEBUG).

 ## Design goals